apache/drill/_docs/sql-reference/data-types/010-supported-data-types.md

 | INTERVALYEAR | Yes  | No   | Yes       | Yes         | No           | Yes         |
 | INTERVALDAY  | Yes  | No   | Yes       | Yes         | Yes          | No          |

 \* Used to cast binary UTF-8 data coming to/from sources such as MapR-DB/HBase.
+The CAST function does not support all representations of FIXEDBINARY and VARBINARY.
+Only the UTF-8 format is supported.

-## CONVERT_TO and CONVERT_FROM Data Types
+## CONVERT_TO and CONVERT_FROM

 CONVERT_TO converts data to binary from the input type.
 CONVERT_FROM converts data from binary to the input type.
 For example, the following CONVERT_TO function converts an integer in big endian format to VARBINARY: